johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 >[!NOTE]
 >For the latest web platform features and updates, see [Microsoft Edge 135 web platform release notes Mar.
 2025.](/microsoft-edge/web-platform/release-notes/135)

+## Version 134.0.3124.95: March 27, 2025

+Fixed various bugs and performance issues.

+## Version 134.0.3124.93: March 26, 2025

+Fixed various bugs and performance issues.

+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#march-26-2025).

+## Version 134.0.3124.85: March 24, 2025

+Fixed various bugs and performance issues.

+## Version 134.0.3124.83: March 21, 2025

+Fixed various bugs and performance issues.

+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#march-21-2025).

+### Fixes

+- Fixed an issue for users in the `America/Asuncion` time zone to align with Paraguay’s decision to permanently stay in Daylight Saving Time (DST) or UTC-3.  **Note:** Users need to restart their browser to receive the fix.

+### Improved reliability

+- Fixed a browser crash which occurred when starting the Microsoft Edge browser programmatically using --in private and --app (application mode) via the command line.

 ## Version 134.0.3124.72: March 17, 2025